Live In-Play Golf Betting Tips & Strategy

 In-play betting sites are hugely popular across a host of sports because bettors can make informed decisions based on what they are watching.

-Consistency is a challenge for most golf stars, with even some of the game's greats missing the cut from time to time, so it makes sense to assess how they're playing before placing a wager.
+Consistency is a challenge for most golf stars, with even some of the game's greats missing the cut from time to time, so it makes sense to assess how they're playing before placing a bet.
 Taking a player's history into account while also factoring in their live performance is a solid betting strategy to go with when watching a golf tournament.

 Cash out betting is an option for customers as well, with the best cash out bookmakers adding another element to the experience.